21 Illuminating Light Bulb bullet journal ideas

 The light bulb idea has been popular in bullet journals for a while and finding gorgeous Light Bulb bullet journal ideas, layouts and spread wasn’t hard.
 But why is the light bulb used to convey ideas or “light bulb” moments?
+You can find more yellow posts which could work with these here

 A quick peek at some of our gorgeous posts!